-Time to learn how to cook curry from a professional chef at a top cooking school in the heart of London.
+Time for a curry cooking class with a professional chef at a top cooking school in the heart of London.
 Plus, if you fancy a trip yourself, scroll down for a cheeky discount code!

 I absolutely adore the flavours of Indian food.
 The spices, the aromas, the powerful blend of ingredients and of course the heat!
 Since travelling, my chilli tolerance has grown a lot it.
 From fiery chillies in Mexico, to Caribbean hot sauce and the delicious spices in Indonesia, I’ve worked my way through some punchy, flavoursome cuisines.
 One of my favourite meals always has been (and probably always will be) curry!
 Whether it’s a trip to my fave curry house or mum’s homemade concoctions, it’s one of those meals I always look forward to.